-Final Year Model: 1988 Pontiac Fiero GT – Sold!
+Sixteen Months Gone: 1988 Pontiac Fiero GT – Sold?

 When it comes to off-the-wall decisions made by car manufacturers, killing off a competent mid-engined coupe right when it got the recipe perfected seems like a perfect fit for Free For All Friday.
-That’s right – this is the final year 1988 Pontiac Fiero GT with just 54,763 miles and listed here on Craigslist in Long Island and an asking price of $12,500.
+That’s right – this is the final year 1988 Pontiac Fiero GT with just 54,763 miles and originally listed in April 2020 in Long Island with a revised asking price of $11,000 (down from the original ask of $12,500).
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has the price pegged correctly for condition, valued at $12,700 in “Excellent” shape but neglects to deduct $1,000 for the automatic transmission.

 The Fiero offered here is the desirable final year model that features all of the major updates detailed above.
 The 88s also benefited from four-wheel disc brakes and staggered wheels and tires to improve handling balance.
 The V6 punches out a robust 140 horsepower and 170 pound-feet of torque.
 While certainly a dramatic improvement overall, the V6 and manual transmission combination is the hot ticket.
 This example presents well with sharp paint and the little details right, such as the seller noting he still has the protective sleeve for the removable sunroof panel.
 The interior features attractive gray leather that looks to be in sound condition and pairs nicely with the black interior and color-matched wheels.
 A Fiero is definitely an 80s icon and will make your garage instantly more rad in the process.
 Good luck with the purchase!

 Here’s a MotorWeek comparison test of the 1988 Fiero against the Toyota MR2:

 Here’s the seller’s description: